 Throughout my career I was involved in multiple biodiversity survey projects studying parasites in the United States, Australia, Ukraine, Russia, Philippines, Malawi, Romania, Vietnam and other countries.

 Here you can find the list of the new species and higher taxa that I have described on my own or in co-authorship with my colleagues.
-Currently, the list includes 70 new species of digeneans, aspidogastreans, cestodes, nematodes and acanthocephalans belonging to 46 genera and 27 families.
+Currently, the list includes 86 new species (belonging to 56 genera and 33 families of digeneans, aspidogastreans, cestodes, nematodes and acanthocephalans ), 14 new genera and several new suprageneric taxa.

 My current projects include, but not limited to: